Information-theoretic interpretation of quantum formalism: Background

-For clarity, we use most of the time the term \enquote{classical} in its usual acception, as opposed to \enquote{quantum}, although this term remains vague at this stage.
+For clarity, we use most of the time the term \enquote{classical} in its usual acceptation, as opposed to \enquote{quantum}, although this term remains vague at this stage.
 By exception, we will propose in Sec.~(\ref{qversusc}) a precise definition widely different.

-\paragraph{Static issue.} Up to Sec. (\ref{transcription}), we ignore communication channels and only consider \emph{static} issues.
+\paragraph{Source observation window.} Up to Sec. (\ref{transcription}), we ignore communication channels and only consider a single viewpoint.
 This means that we are given a classical register and investigate what we can infer from the known assumptions.
-All parameters, either input data in the prior $(\Lambda)$ or entries of observable $(\mathrm{q}_\omega)$, rely to a single \emph{chart} of the register (using the terminology of geometrical manifolds).
-We will consider later general systems and transition maps between successive charts: Eventually, the grouping of all charts within a global atlas, the \enquote{information manifold}, will be identified with the complex Hilbert space of quantum information.
-We will often refer to the static issue as a \emph{static chart}. \enquote{Charts} and \enquote{information manifolds} will be defined more precisely in Sec. (\ref{defchart}).
+All parameters, either input data in the prior $(\Lambda)$ or observable entries $(\mathrm{q}_\omega)$, rely to a single batch of binary variables, what we call a single \emph{observation window}.
+We will discuss later the possibility of reformulating the same problem by using other batches of queries, that is, in our terminology, other \enquote{observation windows}.
+This defines the concept of general system and requires the construction of transition mappings between successive windows: Eventually, the reunion of all windows within a global atlas, that we call a \enquote{Bayesian theater} will make use of a complex Hilbert space endowed with a density operator.
+We will refer to the initial static issue as the \emph{source window}. \enquote{Observation windows} and \enquote{Bayesian theaters} will be defined more precisely in Sec. (\ref{defwindow}).

-\paragraph{Universal equations.} R. T. Cox~\cite{cox} showed that the probability laws are just the expression of the rules of Aristotelian logic to cases where the assumptions are uncertain.
-These are the following relations, which are thus universal:
+\paragraph{Universal equations.} Since the probability laws are just an extension of Aristotelian logic the following relations are universal:

 etc., where $i,j,k,\dots $ are signed integers and $|i|,| j|, |k|,\dots\in\llbracket 1,N \rrbracket$ are distinct.
 It is easy to establish that we have $\binom{N}{1}=N$ distinct equations like Eq. (\ref{simplet}), $4\binom{N}{2}$ distinct equations like Eq. (\ref{doublet}), $12\binom{N}{3}$ distinct equations like Eq. (\ref{triplet}), etc. Note that accounting for Eqs. (\ref{simplet}, \ref{doublet}, \ref{triplet}, etc.), Eq. (\ref{Gconstraints}) implies that